 If your online time is focused on more than just email and searching, chances are you’ve got a social page where a profile pic shows your fabulous face.
 But does that profile pic represent you well?
 If it looks janky, it’s time to create a new one and put your best foot forward.
 We’re going to take a look at a PicMonkey staffer’s profile pic, and show you how a thoughtful re-take and some easy effects can really boost her online presence on professional networks like LinkedIn (we’ve got another article on LinkedIn), and social networks like Facebook.
-(Plus!
-Don’t forget to use our Facebook cover maker for a perfectly coordinated cover.)

 This is Karen’s old Linkedin profile picture.
 There are a few things we want to do, to help her hit a high note, here.
 First, she’s not really letting her bubbly personality shine through with that bad-girl serious expression.
 Also, the selfie arm-holding-camera thing is okay for social profile pics, but we shouldn’t be seeing it in a professional profile pic.
 And lastly, her photo is over-edited — too many effects!
 Now let’s begin the revamp…

 Things to remember when shooting your profile photo